alice-cai/hangman/README.md

 # hangman
 This is a word guessing game written in Turing.
-It was created for ICS2O1 (Introduction to Computer Studies) in May 2016.

 The program selects a secret word from a given list that the user must guess by entering one letter at a time.
 Each time they guess a letter, they lose 10 of their 100 points.
 They have the